 Free Application for Federal Student Assistance (FAFSA) — our FAFSA code is 002758.
-The FAFSA form can be obtained from the office of Student Financial Services or by filing directly on the web at www.fafsa.gov.
-The FAFSA form should be filed as early as possible after January 1st for the academic year for which the student wishes to be considered for aid.
+The FAFSA application must be completed by filing directly on the web at www.fafsa.gov.
+The FAFSA form should be filed as early as October 1 for the following academic year for which the student wishes to be considered for aid.

 The Federal Student Aid Program performs a needs analysis service which computes the student/family contribution toward educational costs.
 Manhattan College then determines financial need based on the total cost of attendance at the College.
 The cost of attendance includes tuition and fees, a room and board allowance, books, transportation and other miscellaneous costs.
 The office of Student Financial Services deducts the family contribution as determined by the FAFSA from the Total Cost of Attendance to arrive at an amount of family need.
 An online financial aid award letter will be sent to advise students of eligible aid types.
 Typical financial awards might include:

 Unsubsidized Federal Direct Stafford Student Loan: a matriculated graduate student may borrow up to $20,500 per year depending on need as determined by the FAFSA.
 Under this program, borrowers are responsible for interest that accrues while attending school.